 We introduce a novel soft exoskeleton glove capable of generating human-like finger joint movements with little constraints on volitional motions.
-Four pneumatic artificial muscles (approx. 2.5 mm in diameter and less than 2 g weight) were attached to each finger, which consists of two antagonistic pairs of the muscles (i.e. flexor and extensor) and thereby enables to control several posture of each finger independently.
-To implement this structure into all five digits resulted in the hand exoskeleton with 20 DOFs for one hand.
-This architecture was designed so as to mimic the human anatomy of the forearm muscle, which eventually ensured supporting the natural, unconstrained hand motion.
-Furthermore, as functions of our system, we confirmed that it is possible to generate a pressing force of approx. 10 N and to manipulate a finger to perform high-speed tapping at approx. 10 Hz.
-These results suggest that the system can be used not only as a rehabilitation device but also as an instruction device for playing an instrument or sports, which requires dexterous motion control and quick performance.
+Four pneumatic artificial muscles (approx. 2.5 mm in diameter and less than 2 g weight) were attached to each finger.
+They form two antagonistic pairs of muscles (i.e. flexor and extensor) and thereby enable the control of several postures of each finger independently.
+Implementing this structure for all five digits resulted in a hand exoskeleton with 20 DOFs for one hand.
+This architecture was designed similar to the human anatomy of the forearm muscle, which eventually ensured supporting a natural, unconstrained hand motion.
+Our system is capable of generating a pressing force of approx. 8 N as a static force and can manipulate a finger to perform high-speed tapping at approx. 10 Hz.
+Finally, we implemented a semi-automatic fitting system that helps to attach the glove easily to the user’s body.
+Early investigations indicate that the basic technology of our system can contribute domains that need to provide physical force feedback and posture correction to the user’s fingers.

 - N. Takahashi, H. Takahashi, K. Suzumori, H. Koike, 指屈筋と指伸筋の構造を模倣したソフトロボットグローブ, 第36回日本ロボット学会学術講演会（RSJ2018）, 2018